cocos/cocos-docs/en/editor/extension/first.md

 - `main` String (optional) -- The entry file
 - `description` String (optional) -- Describe your package in one sentence.
 - `contributions` Object (optional) -- Configuration objects that extend the existing functionality of the editor.
+    - `menu` array -- Define a `menu` array in `contributions` to provide basic information of a menu to the menu component.
+Finally, bind this menu to a message.
+For more details, please refer to the [Menu](./contributions-menu.md) documentation.

-__Next__, it is necessary to define a `messages` object in `contributions`, which is the method of editor message registration.
+    - `messages`: Object -- It is necessary to define a `messages` object in `contributions`, which is the method of editor message registration.
 This message can be bound to one or more methods defined in the extension.
 For more definition data, please refer to the [Message](./contributions-messages.md) documentation.

-__Next__, define a `menu` array in `contributions` to provide basic information of a menu to the menu component.
-Finally, bind this menu to a message.
-For more details, please refer to the [Menu](./contributions-menu.md) documentation.
+Then go back to the **Extension Manager** panel of the editor, click the Refresh icon button on the right side of the extension, and the name of the extension will be changed to `hello-world`.

 Careful that after the menu is pressed, the triggered action is notified by the message between the extensions, and the message system is the way of interaction between the extensions.